oldgittroy/FPLabs/LINQ/Lab.md

 ---

+**Domain Specific Languages**

+Describe what to do to the data, rather than what the data is.
+OO = nouns, FP = verbs.

 LINQ | Functional | What it does
 ---------|----------|---------
- Select | Map | moves data from one real to another From | List/IEnumerable/[] | specifies a collection of data Where | Filter | pulls in a subset of data Aggregate/Sum | Reduce | flattens a data structure
+ Select | Map | moves data from one domain to another From | List/IEnumerable/[] | specifies a collection of data Where | Filter | pulls in a subset of data Aggregate/Sum | Reduce | flattens a data structure